Laura M. Jiménez

 - Article Award Committee of the Children’s Literature Association

-Ph.
-D., Michigan State University, Educational Psychology and Educational Technology With a Language and Literacy option
+PhD, Educational Psychology and Educational Technology, with a Language and Literacy option, Michigan State University

 My research spans both literacy and literature with a social justice foundation.
 I have a special interest in graphic novel reading comprehension, and issues of representation across young adult literature.

-My central interest in teacher eduction is empowering allies to speak and practice socially just pedagogies in the classroom.
+My central interest in teacher education is empowering allies to speak and practice socially just pedagogies in the classroom.

 Booktoss: No Easy Book Love, contains graphic novel reviews aimed at k-12 readers